emilydolson/phylotrackpy/joss/paper.md

 Top panels of Figure \ref{fig:composite} overview Phylotrack's two core operations: taxon creation and removal.
 On simulation startup, end-users report founding agents to Phylotrack.
 Each is assigned a Taxon ID.
-Subsequently, as shown in Figure \ref{fig:composite}a, user code informs Phylotrack of simulation reproduction events as they occur.
+Subsequently, as shown in Figure \ref{fig:composite}A, user code informs Phylotrack of simulation reproduction events as they occur.
 Given (1) the parent's Taxon ID and (2) the offspring's taxonomic traits (e.g., genome for genotype-level tracking, trait vector for phenotype-level tracking, etc.), Phylotrack returns a Taxon ID for the offspring.
 If the offspring's taxonomic traits match its parent, their Taxon ID will be identical; otherwise, Phylotrack assigns the offspring a new Taxon ID.
-Figure \ref{fig:composite}b shows the other primary Phylotrack operation, taxon removal.
+Figure \ref{fig:composite}B shows the other primary Phylotrack operation, taxon removal.
 Each time simulation discards an agent, user code reports its Taxon ID to Phylotrack.
 If no extant agents carry that Taxon ID and the Taxon ID has no extant descendants, Phylotrack conducts a pruning operation, deleting corresponding lineage records to reclaim memory (unless the user has disabled pruning).